Xetibo/ReSet-Doc/sections/existing_projects/dynamic_libraries.typ

 make much sense, as ReSet does not offer much functionality at its core, instead ReSet intends to provide extendability.

-A regular Hyprland plugin can be seen in @ExhibitABICompatibility, specifically @hyprland_plugin_rust.
+A mock example Hyprland plugin written in Rust can be seen in @ExhibitABICompatibility, specifically @hyprland_plugin_rust.

 #subsubsection("Anyrun")
 Anyrun is a Wayland application launcher similar to launchpad for Macintosh computers.